kpatel5797/MarkingMenu/README.md

 The program uses MVC architechture.

-To run the application, just enter the commands gradle build, gradle run, gradle clean on the command line.
+To run the app from command line, please run 'gradle build', 'gradle run', and 'gradle clean' command